nrwl/nx/docs/nx-cloud/reference/launch-templates.md

 If you need to pass a value from one step to another step, such as assigning the value to an existing or new environment variable.
 You can write to the `NX_CLOUD_ENV` environment file.

-Commonly this is used for redefining the `PATH` or setting options for various toolchains.
+Commonly used for redefining the `PATH` or setting options for tooling.

 ```yaml {% fileName="./nx/workflows/agents.yaml" %}
 launch-templates: